Skip to main content

 RE-NAA

 Sven Erik Renaa is an award-winning Norwegian chef, who was born in the Trøndelag region and has an Italian father.
-Renaa owns several restaurants in Stavanger, but only RE-NAA, which is located in the Eilert Smith Hotel in Holmen, currently has two Michelin stars.
+Renaa owns several restaurants in Stavanger, but only RE-NAA, which is located in the Eilert Smith Hotel in Holmen, currently has three Michelin stars.
 The menu changes every day based on the best produce available.
 There will normally be around 22 servings.
 The focus is on the best produce from the sea, the fjord and the mountains in the Stavanger region.

 Sabi-Omakase